cs-uh-2012-fall25/i1-git-practice-zayed1723/ARTICLE.md

 # Part 2: Branch Workflow

 The branch workflow is more advanced and widely used in real projects.
 Instead of pushing directly to the main branch, developers create a separate branch for each feature or bug fix.
 Work happens in isolation on the branch, and when the changes are complete, a pull request is opened to merge it back into the main branch.
 This keeps the main branch stable and makes it easier to review and test changes before integration.

+# Part 3: Fork Workflow

+The fork workflow is commonly used in open-source projects.
+Each contributor creates a personal copy (fork) of the original repository under their own account.
+They make changes in their fork and then submit a pull request to the original repository.
+This method allows people to contribute without needing direct write access to the main project, which keeps the original repository safe while still enabling collaboration.
+It is especially useful when working with large communities of developers.